Learner Driver Insurance FAQs

 Does car insurance start at midnight?arrow

-If you select today's date as the start date it will start today and expire at 23.59 on the last day of the policy.
-If you select a future date it will begin at 00:00 and expire at 23.59 on the end date.
-Your dates will be on your policy documentation and we will send you reminders when your policy is due to expire.
+If you select today's date as the start date, your cover will start today and expire at 23.59 on the last day of the policy.
+If you select a future date, it will begin at 00:00 on this date and expire at 23:59 on the last day of the policy.
+Start and end dates will be on your policy documentation, and we will send you reminders when your policy is due to expire.

 Can you have two insurances on one car?arrow